Asif Iqbal Tanha: Early life and education

 Asif Iqbal Tanha was born on 13 January 1996 in Hazaribagh, Jharkhand.
 He received his primary education in his hometown and graduated in the traditional dars-e-nizami from Jamia Misbahul Uloom, an Islamic seminary in Uttar Pradesh.
 He received a B.A. in Persian language from the Jamia Millia Islamia.

+Personal life

+On 07 May 2023, Tanha married Nikhat Momin.

 Political activism and controversies

 Jamia violence and arrest

 After Indian Parliament passed the controversial Citizenship Amendment Act, students started protesting in and outside their universities including Jamia Millia Islamia, Aligarh Muslim University and Jawaharlal Nehru University.
 Asif along with other activists such as Meeran Haider, Safoora Zargar were leading the protests.
 He was representing students Islamic Organisation in Jamia Coordination Committee formed after Jamia Violence.
 On 15 December 2019 when Delhi Police entered in the campus forcefully to suppress the protesting students.
 Next day Delhi police registered an FIR against Asif and some other student activists.
-Delhi Police arrested asif on 17 May 2020 during lockdown.
+Delhi Police arrested Asif on 17 May 2020 during lockdown.